CHAPTER 7 BANKRUPTCY

 Your goal in filing a Chapter 7 bankruptcy is to receive a discharge of debts when the case is finished.
 This usually means that credit card, medical bill, personal loan and other unsecured debts are forgiven forever.
 Some debts are not discharged such as recent income taxes, school loans and child support.
 Debts that are secured by your property, such as cars and furniture loans, require that you either enter into an agreement with the lender that says you agree to keep the property and continue to pay for it, or give the property back to the lender and discharge the debt.
 You are usually allowed to keep all of your property except if you have more equity in it than New York State law allows.
 The property that you are allowed to keep under New York State law is referred to as "exempt" property, and the allowed exemptions are numerous.

 You must qualify to file a Chapter 7 bankruptcy.
 This means that your household income must be below a certain New Jersey and New York State median average ("Means Test") and that you do not have significant income left after paying your reasonable and necessary living expenses.
 During your we will be able to advise you whether you are eligible to file a Chapter 7 bankruptcy.
 Prior to filing, you must be briefed by an approved credit counseling that outlines available credit counseling options and performs a budget analysis.
 After the briefing, you will receive a certificate of completion.
 Once the bankruptcy case is filed, almost all creditors who are suing or harassing you must stop their collection efforts.
 A Chapter 7 Trustee will then be appointed to administer your case.
 You will meet with the Chapter 7 Trustee at a meeting of creditors about 30 days after your case is filed.
-Usually no creditors appear at this meeting and it only lasts a few minutes.
+Usually, no creditors appear at this meeting, and it only lasts a few minutes.

 One of the Trustee's duties is to see whether you own any non-exempt property that can be sold to pay off part of your debts.
 The Chapter 7 Trustee also has the power to pursue and recover transfers you may have made of your property to others in certain time periods before you filed your bankruptcy.